HR Strategy Well-being

 Other ways of enhancing well-being, might include regularly changing which staff are ‘teamed’ together for particular initiatives or projects.
 Tackling a task with different remote-working colleagues can spark new conversation and debate, and allow individuals to shine where they might not have felt it possible alongside other peers.

-Remember that even where your staff are continuing to ‘work remotely’, there are many ways of using technology to ensure that person is frequently part of the daily worplace conversation, and that they can be involved in social activities.
+Remember that even where your staff are continuing to ‘work remotely’, there are many ways of using technology to ensure that person is frequently part of the daily workplace conversation, and that they can be involved in social activities.

 Post-covid, do remember that it’s possible, and appropriate to add in ‘in person’ socialisation too.
 You could have frequent team days, walk and talk opportunities, or all attend key business networking events together.